StavC/WaCSim/doc/CustomAlgorithm.rst

 - All sensors in the ``dependents`` list are properly registered
 - Sensor values are available in the algorithm's input dictionaries
-- TWO synthetic TIME controls are created (at time 0 and at simulation end)
+- ONE synthetic TIME control is created at time 0 to get the actuator into the control loop
-- The custom algorithm executes at every iteration and overrides the time controls
+- The custom algorithm executes at every iteration and decides the actuator output

 **Backward Compatibility:**